gintool/gin/README.md

 java -cp build/gin.jar gin.util.Profiler -p my-app -d examples/maven-simple/ -mavenHome <path_to_mavenHome>
 ```

 In case you want to use a Regression Test Selection (RTS) technique to speed up the profiling phase, you can use the `gin.util.RTSProfiler` class instead.
-RTS is fully supported for Maven projects and partially supported for Gradle projects.
+RTS is fully supported for Maven projects.

 ```
 java -cp build/gin.jar gin.util.RTSProfiler -p my-app -d examples/maven-simple/ -mavenHome <path_to_mavenHome> -rts ekstazi
 ```

 Gin integrates 3 RTS techniques: [Ekstazi](http://ekstazi.org/) (`-rts ekstazi` - default), [STARTS](https://github.com/TestingResearchIllinois/starts) (`-rts starts`), and a Random selection (`-rts random` - not recommended).
-STARTS is not supported on Windows and Gradle projects.
+STARTS is not supported on Windows.
 To disable it in `gin.util.RTSProfiler` and use all test cases to test all target methods, use the option `-rts none`.

 The output is saved in profiler_output.csv.
 Note that this is empty for the simple project above as Profiler depends on hprof and inherits its constraints.